BUD (Ultima Children’s Day)

 12.00 – 16.00

-Is it fun being a sound?
+What’s it like to carry a sound?
 What’s it like inside a drum machine?
-In Speisa, the normal roles are reversed – you can be the composers, and the room is your instrument.
-Grab a ‘ploink’ or a ‘boom’ and place it wherever you like.
+In the interactive music installation Speisa, the normal roles are reversed – you can be the composers, and the room is your instrument.
+Grab a ‘pling’, a ‘pling’ or a ‘boom’ and place it wherever you like.
 What is it that makes you want to jump around and dance?
 When does it become a hullaballoo, and what can grow out of that?
 Speisa is a musical experiment that’s all about having fun being creative with friends and family.

-Speisa is a student project by Aleksander Vassdal, Ørjan Laxaa, Einar Lukerstuen and Eivind J. Vullum A from the Architecture and Design Academy.
+Speisa is a project by Aleksander Vassdal, Ørjan Laxaa, Einar Lukerstuen and Eivind Johansson Vullum.

 12.00 – 16.00 with breaks